postcss/postcss/README.md

 ### Iterators

-All containers node has `each` method, to iterate it childs nodes:
+All containers node has `each` method, to iterate it children nodes:

 ```js
 root = postcss.parse('a { color: black; display: none }');